Last Updated 31 May 2021

 8. Do we transfer your personal data outside the European Economic Area?

 We store personal data on servers located in the European Economic Area (EEA).
 We may transfer personal data to KPMG International, KPMG member firms, and reputable third party organisations situated inside or outside the EEA when we have a business reason to engage these organisations.
-Each organisation is required to safeguard personal data by means of contracts we have in place with those organizations outside the EEA, containing standard data protection clauses which are in a form approved by the European Commission.
+Each organisation is required to safeguard personal data as either the country where the organization is located is considered an adequate country based on a Decision of the European Commission, or it is obliged by means of contracts we have in place with those organizations outside the EEA, containing standard data protection clauses which are in a form approved by the European Commission.

 10. What are your data protection rights?